JuliaManifolds/Manifolds.jl/docs/src/interface.md

 ## ValidationManifold

-[`ValidationManifold`](@ref) is a simple decorator that “decorates” a manifold with tests that all involved arrays are correct.
+[`ValidationManifold`](@ref) is a simple decorator using the [`AbstractDecoratorManifold`](@ref) that “decorates” a manifold with tests that all involved arrays are correct.
 For example involved input and output paratemers are checked before and after running a function, repectively.
 This is done by calling [`is_point`](@ref) or [`is_vector`](@ref) whenever applicable.

 ```@autodocs